The Role of Gutters and Downspouts in Basement Waterproofing

 Aluminum Gutters Durable, lightweight, rust-resistant, and affordable.
 Prone to dents and damage from ladders or falling branches.
 Not suitable for areas with heavy snowfall or extreme temperatures.

 Copper Gutters Beautiful, corrosion-resistant, and long-lasting.
-Expensive, and requires professional installation.
+Expensive and requires professional installation.
 Copper can also develop a patina that may not be to everyone’s liking.

 Maintaining and Upgrading Your Gutters and Downspouts for Long-Term Basement Waterproofing